20 Questions We Are

 and family would be happy for us and supportive of our choice.

 We learned a lot, but that was sometimes difficult, confusing

 did your friends and family think of your unconventional plans?

-Our leaving the working
+In 1991, our leaving the working

 world challenged the belief system of Everyone.
 We.
 Knew.